 When calcium levels in the blood and bones decrease tremendously, it is referred to as hypocalcemia.
 This negatively affects bone strength, hormonal balance, nerve signal transmission as well as cardiac muscle functioning.

-Apart from less intake of calcium by means of diet or supplements, lack of adequate vitamin D and phosphorous also influence poor calcium profile in the body.
+Apart from less intake of calcium using diet or supplements, lack of adequate vitamin D and phosphorous also influences poor calcium profile in the body.

 As calcium is integral to bone structure and function, low calcium levels invariably result in osteoporosis and arthritis, where optimal bone density and flexible joint movement are hampered respectively.